Sintekoz/linkedin_analysis/README.md

 # LinkedIn Analysis

-A Python-based tool for analyzing LinkedIn job postings using OpenAI's GPT models.
-This project allows you to extract and analyze job postings based on a LinkedIn search URL and provides insights tailored to your custom prompts.
+A Python-based tool for analyzing LinkedIn job postings based on your CV using OpenAI's GPT models.
+This project allows you to extract and analyze job postings based on a LinkedIn search URL and provides insights tailored to your custom prompts and CV.

 ## Features

 - Scrape job postings from LinkedIn using Selenium.
 - Analyze job descriptions with OpenAI's GPT models.
 - Get tailored insights based on your custom prompts.
+- Generate a cover letter specifically for the job position you want

 ---

 ## Requirements

+- **Python**: Make sure Python is installed on your system.
 - **Conda**: Make sure Conda is installed on your system.
 - **LinkedIn Account**: Required for accessing LinkedIn.
 - **OpenAI API Key**: Required for using GPT models.